cycloud0203/2024_IEDA_iccad_A/cada0036/readme.md

 ```

 ## Execution Instructions
+> [!WARNING]
+> The program is only executable on the amd64 Linux environment.
 The executable file `cada0036_alpha` runs the logic optimization program.
 Use the following command to execute the program:
 ```bash
 ./cada0036_alpha -netlist <netlist_path/name.v> -library <lib_path/name.lib> -cost_function <cost_function_path/name> -output <output_path/name.v>